anjaliruth/TipSplitter/README.md

-# Getting Started with Create React App
+# Tip Splitter App

 This project was a challenge from frontendmentor.io.
-In this project, i implemented a React app, using states to manage different user inputs, and also to toggle between the different tip menthors( % or Custom)
+In this project, i implemented a React app, using states to manage different user inputs.
+A particular new area I ventured to which was a struggle at first, was the use of states to toggle between the different tip menthors( % or Custom).

 ## Demo